 Student's performance in each course is evaluated and graded as per the alphabetical letter grading scheme.
-Letter grades from A plus through F only are awarded.
-The grades as follows
+Letter grades from A plus through B minus are awarded.
+B minus is the minimum pass grade and below that would be the 'Fail', i.e F grade.

+The grades as follows:

-Grade Performance
+Grade de Performance

 A plus Excellent

 A only Very Good

 A minus Good

 B plus Fair

 B only Satisfactory

 B minus Minimum pass

-C only Conditional Pass

-F only Fail
+F Fail